 The Senior Electrician serves in a lead capacity and is considered an advanced journey-level classification in the Electrical Department.
 The Senior Electrician will perform complex and challenging electrical installations, maintenance of electrical equipment, repair and modification work, and is also responsible for the training of assigned staff.

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

-- Installs, performs and directs installation, maintenance, repair, troubleshooting, modifying, and testing of electrical equipment and components, including up to 7,000 HP synchronous motors, generators, motor control centers, potential and current transformers up to 4,160 volts, large storage battery banks, high voltage switching and switchgear up to 115KV, manual and combination starters, and control circuits.
+- Installs, performs, and directs installation, maintenance, repair, troubleshooting, modification, and testing of electrical equipment and components, including up to 7,000 HP synchronous motors, generators, motor control centers, potential, and current transformers up to 4,160 volts, large storage battery banks, high voltage switching and switchgear up to 115KV, manual and combination starters, and control circuits.

-- Inspects, installs, troubleshoots, repairs, calibrates, and tests simple and complex protective relaying, revenue power metering equipment and demand recorders, automatic telemetry control equipment, canal elevation and flow control equipment, automatic cathodic protection systems, SCADA systems, high voltage circuit breakers and disconnects, and buried communications cables, and status of neighboring facilities.
+- Inspects, installs, troubleshoots, repairs, calibrates, and tests complex and straightforward protective relaying, revenue power metering equipment and chartless recorders, automatic telemetry control equipment, canal elevation and flow control equipment, automatic cathodic protection systems, SCADA systems, high voltage circuit breakers and disconnects, and buried communication cables, PLCs equipment, radio equipment, HMI panels and status of neighboring facilities.

-- Installs, designs, programs, troubleshoots, and repairs, programmable logic controllers; and develops programs and support documentation for programmed logic control systems.
+- Installs, designs, programs, troubleshoots, repairs programmable logic controllers, and develops programs and support documentation for programmed logic control systems.

 - Installs and maintains lighting fixtures, outlets and heating, ventilation and air conditioning equipment.